 Rome is a metropolitan city full of endless things to do and home to incredible historical landmarks like the Colosseum and the Vatican.
 You could spend years in the city and still discover new beautiful places everywhere you go.

 In my opinion, there are three main areas to hit when you’re in Rome: the history, the food, and the culture.
 So, how do you balance all of this in just 3 days in Rome?
 I’ve spent over 10 years of my life in Rome.
 If I were headed to Rome next week for the first time, this is how I would plan my visit.

 Not ready to book a tour?
 Find out if Rome tours are worth it.

 Day 1: Arrival Day

 I really love getting an early start on my first day.
-If you’re flying from Europe, definitely take the earliest flight you can or else you won’t step outside of your hotel until the evening.
-If you’re flying transatlantic, you should avoid drinking too much or watching too many movies.
+If you’re flying from Europe, definitely take the earliest flight you can or you likely won’t step outside of your hotel until the evening.
+If you’re flying transatlantic, avoid drinking too much or watching too many movies.
 Try to get some sleep and arrive early.

 I like hotels, but I also like Airbnb.
 Regardless of where you stay, arrange it so you can leave your bags at your hotel or residence upon arrival.
 That should be a non-negotiable for you.
 If that isn’t available, search elsewhere.